Gabri432/java-unimi/README.md

   - README.md
   - license
   - (folder) unimi_exercises
+    - e01 (folder)
+    - e02 (folder)

+- e01
   - Lychrel.java/.class
   - CastingOutNine.java/.class
   - DrawV.java/.class
+  - DrawChess.java/.class

+- e02
+  - currently empty, it will contains other java classes

 ## Notes
 - The programs may not be much efficient as the porpuse of this repository was just for making practice with Java features.